-If you are working with fresh, moist herbs, you can use 100% glycerine for your extract.
-Just be sure to muddle well.
+If you are working with fresh, moist herbs, you can use 100% glycerine for your extract, just be sure to muddle well.

-Fill a glass jar 1/2 full with dried herb or 2/3 full with fresh herb.
-In a separate jar, mix 3 parts organic vegetable glycerine and 1 part distilled water.
+• Fill a mason jar 1/2 full with dried herb or 2/3 full with fresh herb.

+• In a separate jar, mix 3 parts organic Vegetable Glycerine and 1 part distilled water.
 Shake to combine.

-Pour liquid mixture over the herb and completely cover to fill the jar.
+• Pour liquid mixture over the herb and completely cover to fill the jar.

 Label container with date, ratio of glycerine to water, and herbs used.
-Agitate daily for 4 to 6 weeks.
-Strain with cheesecloth, bottle, and label.
+Agitate daily for 4-6 weeks.

+• Strain with cheesecloth, bottle, label.
-WONDERING WHICH HERBS TO TRY FIRST?

-Burdock, chamomile, cleavers, dandelion, echinacea, elderflowers, fennel, ginger, goldenseal, hawthorn, mugwort, mullein, nettle, oat tops, peppermint, skullcap, and valerian make great choices.
+Wondering which herbs to try first?

+Burdock, Chamomile, Cleavers, Dandelion, Echinacea, Elderflowers, Fennel, Ginger, Goldenseal, Hawthorn, Mugwort, Mullein, Nettle, Oat Tops, Peppermint, Skullcap, Valerian.

-HERBAL-INFUSED VINEGARS
+HERBAL INFUSED VINEGARS

-Did you know that vinegar can be infused with herbs to create wonderful alcohol-free extracts?
-While not as potent as alcohol-based tinctures, an herbal vinegar extract is another effective alternative for children or anyone abstaining from alcohol.
+Did you know that vinegar can be infused with medicinal herbs to create wonderful alcohol-free extracts?
+While not as potent as alcohol based tinctures, an herbal vinegar extract is another effective alternative for children or anyone abstaining from alcohol.

-Vinegar has been used for thousands of years to preserve food, deodorize, and to make traditional formulas.
+Vinegar has been used for thousands of years to preserve food, disinfect surfaces, deodorize, and to make medicinal formulas.
 In fact, before stills were used to produce high-proof alcohol, most herbal extracts were made with solvents like water, wine, and vinegar.
+The original Four Thieves formula is thought to have been made with vinegar as the base.

-Extractions can be made with vinegar alone or with both vinegar and alcohol to create an acetous tincture.
+We know that vinegar, especially raw apple cider vinegar, offers health benefits in addition to its extraction abilities.
+Studies show that vinegar can be helpful for maintaining normal blood sugar and cholesterol levels, is helpful for maintaining healthy skin and hair, as well as aiding in digestion and managing fatigue.
+Medicinal extractions can be made with vinegar alone or with both vinegar and alcohol to create an acetous tincture.
 This method will release more active properties than vinegar alone, but straight vinegar extracts still have a lot to offer if properly prepared.

-Dried herbs tend to produce the most effective vinegar extracts, but fresh herbs can be used to make nutritive or culinary recipes, since the vinegar will extract minerals as well as the flavor of the herbs.
+Dried herbs tend to produce the most effective medicinal vinegar extract, but fresh herbs can be used to make nutritive or culinary recipes, since the vinegar will extract minerals as well as the flavor of the herbs.

-HERBAL-INFUSED VINEGARS
+HERBAL INFUSED VINEGARS

-Chop or grind your dried herb to a coarse powder.
-You can also find many powdered herbs online.
-Fill 1/5 of your sterilized glass jar with the herb.
+• Chop or grind your dried herb to a coarse powder.
+You can also find many powdered medicinal herbs available online at www.mountainroseherbs.com.
+Fill 1/5 of your sterilized jar with the herb.
 Pour organic apple cider vinegar over the herb until the jar is filled to the top.
 Cover tightly and allow to extract for 14 days in a cool, dark place.
 Be sure to shake the jar daily.

-After 2 weeks, strain the herb through cheesecloth.
+• After 2 weeks, strain the herb through cheesecloth.
 Set the strained liquid in a capped jar on a shelf and allow the sediment to settle overnight.
 Decant the clear liquid layer into another sterilized jar using a strainer.
 Cap tightly, label, and store for up to 6 months in a cool, dark place.

-If you are infusing the vinegar with roots or barks, there is one more step.
+• If you are infusing the vinegar with roots or barks, there is one more step.
 Once the mixture has extracted for 2 weeks and the herbs have been strained out, heat the infusion just short of boiling and filter through cloth while hot.
-The heat will help congeal the albumin in the solution that can then be removed when straining.
+The heat will help congeal albumin in the solution that can then be removed when straining.
 Excess albumin can encourage your extract to spoil quickly.

-Note: Due to the acid content in vinegar, be sure to avoid direct contact with your teeth.
-You may want to mix each dose with water to dilute the acidity.
+• Due to the acid content in vinegar, be sure to avoid direct contact with your teeth.
+You may want to mix each dose of medicinal vinegar with water or tea to dilute the acidity.

-FIRE TONIC
+FIRE CIDER